EHamre/optionsBinoTree/README.md

 # Binomial Tree for Options Pricing
 ### Motivation:
-Started as a project for learning in relation to school but turned out as a tool that could be useful for more.
+Started as a project for learning but turned out as a tool that could be useful for more.

 ## What does it do?